bosonnetwork/Boson.Native/docs/usage-guide-for-active-proxy-service.md

 $ ./launcher -c sample.conf
 ```

-Once you have launched the `launcher` service, the Carrier Super Node will assign a mapped port for your service.
+Once you have launched the `launcher` service, the Boson Super Node will assign a mapped port for your service.
 In my case, the assigned port is `20000`, which is the first port in the mapping range.

 To check if your website is working properly, you can access it at http://155.138.245.211:20000.